Dry-cooled coal-fired power station

 The power plant has six units that will together generate 4,800MW.
-The first unit (Unit6) was synchronised to the grid in March 2015 and is being commissioned as of July..
-The plant will be the world's biggest dry-cooled, coal-fired power station, as well as the world's fourth biggest coal-fired power plant, when fully-operational.
+The first unit (Unit6) was synchronised to the grid in March 2015 and commissioned in July.
+The plant will be the world’s biggest dry-cooled, coal-fired power station, as well as the world’s fourth biggest coal-fired power plant, when fully-operational.

 The plant covers 883ha on a site previously used for sports and cattle grazing.
 The area is near Matimba power station and the plant will be similar to Matimba in terms of operation, design and size.
 Medupi’s main power plant and related infrastructure occupy nearly 700ha.
 The remaining land is used for ancillary services, including ashing facilities.

 The plant is 130m high and 500m wide, whereas the stacks are nearly 200m high.
 No cooling towers are installed as direct cooling technology is adopted.
 Other facilities include a coal stockpile, an ash dump and transmission lines that connect the power plant to the national electricity grid.